Thorington Street

-Thorington Street is a large hamlet on the B1068 road, in the Babergh district, in the English county of Suffolk.
-The hamlet is part of the civil parish of Stoke-by-Nayland, and is located in between the villages of Stoke-by-Nayland and Higham.
+Thorington Street is a hamlet on the B1068 road, in the civil parish of Stoke-by-Nayland, in the Babergh district, in the county of Suffolk, England.
+The hamlet is in between the villages of Stoke-by-Nayland and Higham..
+The hamlet has approximately 40 houses.

-The hamlet has approximately 35 houses.
+In 2026 Thorington Street was designated England's first International Dark Sky Community and hosts a Dark Sky Discovery Centre.